briancrink/accessedu/documentation/addendum/adherence.md

 ## Opportunity

-Open AccessEdu is an initiative to bring those same opportunities to the land of opportunity and greater world of learners.
+Open AccessEdu is an initiative to bring those true education back to the land of opportunity and greater world of learners.